clplaneguy/PythonForMegaPi/README.md

  ![image](https://raw.githubusercontent.com/Makeblock-official/PythonForMegaPi/master/images/firmware.jpg)
  * Compile and upload firmware for your Raspberry Pi 3

-### Prepare the Raspberry Pi 3
+### Prepare the Raspberry Pi3
- * On your Raspberry Pi, disable the login prompt from Desktop->Menu->Preferences->Raspberry Pi Configuration.
+ * On your Raspberry Pi3, disable the login prompt from Desktop->Menu->Preferences->Raspberry Pi Configuration.

 ![croped](https://user-images.githubusercontent.com/23004042/51089305-ad027800-1730-11e9-9351-7543cad11bef.png)

-Disable the Raspberry Pi 3 bluetooth and restore UART0 **(/dev/ttyAMA0)** over GPIOs 14&15
+Disable the Raspberry Pi3 bluetooth and restore UART0 **(/dev/ttyAMA0)** to GPIOs 14&15

-* Disable the Raspberry Pi 3 bluetooth . . .
+* Disable the Raspberry Pi3 bluetooth . . .

 1. Search `pi3-disable-bt` in file `/boot/overlays/README`, it will show you, how to disable the bluetooth